flashbots/mev-relay-js/README.md

 }
 ```

-signedTxs: Array[String], A list of signed transactions to execute in an atomic bundle
+* **signedTxs**: Array[String], A list of signed transactions to execute in an atomic bundle
-blockNumber: String, a hex encoded block number for which this bundle is valid on
+* **blockNumber**: String, a hex encoded block number for which this bundle is valid on
-minTimestamp: Number, the minimum timestamp for which this bundle is valid, in seconds since the unix epoch
+* **minTimestamp**: Number, the minimum timestamp for which this bundle is valid, in seconds since the unix epoch
-maxTimestamp: Number, the minimum timestamp for which this bundle is valid, in seconds since the unix epoch
+* **maxTimestamp**: Number, the minimum timestamp for which this bundle is valid, in seconds since the unix epoch

 Example:
 ```json